dkorolev/tmp-gh-action-pr-context/README.md

 From the [first action run](https://github.com/dkorolev/tmp-gh-action-pr-context/actions/runs/5939380782/job/16105646687), the commit ID is correct: `fb1c24d1d9d474f281886732d84f80397922c733`.

 From the [second action run](https://github.com/dkorolev/tmp-gh-action-pr-context/actions/runs/5939400873/job/16105704900), the commit ID is correct: `8ccc473c4f413ba092c303a518a43846bf546e55`.

+Lessons learned from PR3:

+* This seems to work!

+## PR4

+Trying the shallow clone for real.